iCrawl/discord-vscode/README.md

 ## The rich presence won't show after my PC has been put to sleep / after I lost internet!
 It will only attempt to reconnect 20 times.
 After it hit that threshold you will have to manually enable it again.
-Just open the command pallette and execute the enable command for the extension.
+Just open the command pallette and execute the enable command for the extension / or reload the window.
 You can also set the reconnectThreshold in the settings to something very high, for example 9999 or Infinity to never stop trying to reconnect.

 ## Contributing